CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 With the continuous success of GNNs in graph mining and the trend of increasing graph data scale in recent years, a growing number of works have begun to note the important role of graph pre-training and explore various solutions for pre-training GNNs on unannotated graph data~\cite{hu2019strategies,qiu2020gcc,hu2020gpt,lu2021learning,jiang2021pre,sun2022gppt}.

 Most current works focus on static graphs.
 Among them, a direct way is to design some unsupervised tasks to let GNNs (e.g. GraphSAGE~\cite{hamilton2017inductive} and GAT~\cite{velivckovic2018graph}) pre-train on unlabeled data, such as link prediction~\cite{lichtenwalter2010new}.
 Another category of methods is graph contrastive learning-based pre-training: DGI~\cite{velickovic2019deep} maximizes the mutual information between node representations and graph summaries.
 Recently, GCC~\cite{qiu2020gcc} proposes a contrastive learning scheme on subgraph perspectives with an instance discrimination task to learn transferable universal structural patterns.
-Besides, GPT-GNN~\cite{hu2020gpt} designs a generative graph pre-training paradigm with masked node attribute generation and edge generation tasks inspired by the pre-train language method.
+Besides, GPT-GNN~\cite{hu2020gpt} designs a generative graph pre-training paradigm with masked node attribute generation and edge generation tasks inspired by the pre-train language model.

 In recent years, few works have begun to pay attention to pre-training DGNNs on dynamic graphs.
 PT-DGNN~\cite{chen2022pre} improves GPT-GNN with temporal-aware masking.
 DDGCL~\cite{tian2021self} maximizes the time-dependent agreement between a node identity's two temporal views.
 Recently, SelfRGNN~\cite{sun2022self} proposes a Riemannian reweighting self-contrastive approach for self-supervised learning on dynamic graphs.
-The model comparison between our designed \model and these state-of-the-art methods is illustrated in Table \ref{tab:model_comp}.
+We illustrate and compare the key characteristics between our designed \model and these state-of-the-art pre-training methods in Table \ref{tab:model_comp}.